 Claire Barclay was born in 1968 in Paisley, Scotland.
 She now lives and works in Glasgow, Scotland.

-In recent years, print-making has become an increasingly important part of Barclay's practice with the artist viewing a direct correlation between the print process and the intuitive way in which she makes sculpture.
-Characterized by a bold simplicity of design, Barclay's prints hover between the geometric and the organic.
-The bold simplicity of design conveys the process of the printmaking, and a concentric energy that is concerned with the same principles as her sculpture.
+In recent years, printmaking has become an increasingly important part of Barclay's practice, with the artist viewing a direct correlation between the print process and the intuitive way in which she makes her sculptures.
+Between 2018 and 2019, Barclay undertook a Residency at Edinburgh College of Art, Scotland, where she further developed her print practice.
+Characterised by a bold simplicity of design, Barclay's prints hover between the geometric and the organic.

-In 2016, Barclay will present work as part of Glasgow International, Glasgow, Scotland and the Gwangju Biennale, Gwangju, South Korea.
+In 2016, Barclay presented new work as part of Glasgow International, Glasgow, UK and the Gwangju Biennale, Gwangju, South Korea.

-Barclay's works are included in prominent collections, including Touchstones Rochdale, Manchester, UK; Scottish National Galleries, Edinburgh, Scotland; the British Council, London; Tate Modern, London; MUDAM, Luxembourg; Arts Council Collection, London, England; Moderna Museet, Stockholm, Netherlands and Worcester Art Museum, Massachusetts, USA.
+Barclay's works are included in prominent collections including Scottish National Galleries, Edinburgh, UK; British Council, UK; Tate, London; MUDAM, Luxembourg; Arts Council Collection, London, UK; Moderna Museet, Stockholm, Netherlands and Worcester Art Museum, Massachusetts, USA.